Amsterdam/vlog/README.md

 ### TimescaleDB
 This code base uses the timescaledb postgres extension.
-On Linux it can be installed using
+On Debian based systems it can be installed using

     sudo add-apt-repository ppa:timescale/timescaledb-ppa
     sudo apt install timescaledb-postgresql-12